Sight translation by Mary Luczki.

 - Wait for the interpreter to voice what the Deaf patient is saying; refrain from assuming a head nod or other body language and facial expressions are the accurate answers to a specific question.

-- Turn taking is critical for the interpreter; the interpreter is only able to interpret accurately for one person at a time.
+- Taking turns communicating is critical for the interpreter; the interpreter is only able to interpret accurately for one person at a time.

 - The interpreter will interpret everything being spoken in the room.
 If private information is being discussed about a patient, the interpreter will interpret it.